Get Started

 Overview of the fashion ecommerce market

 The online fashion market has rapidly transformed how we shop for clothes, shoes, and accessories, marking a significant shift from traditional brick-and-mortar retailing to a dynamic online landscape.
-Now, this bustling sector allows consumers to access a vast array of styles, trends, and brands at their fingertips.
+Now, the bustling fashion ecommerce sector lets consumers access an array of styles, trends, and brands at their fingertips.

-Below, let’s look at the key numbers of the ecommerce fashion industry, exploring its current state and emerging trends.
+Below, let’s look at some key fashion ecommerce statistics that define the industry, exploring its current state and emerging trends.

-1. The global fashion ecommerce market is projected to reach a staggering $1.2T by 2027.
+1. The global fashion ecommerce market is projected to reach a staggering $1.6T by 2030

 Apparel makes up the majority of online purchases in the global fashion market, with the footwear, bags, and accessories segment also accounting for significant amounts of the apparel market by revenue worldwide.

-The fact that 20% of fashion retail sales come from online stores underscores the widespread adoption of digital technologies by consumers around the world.
-The ability to compare prices, read reviews, and access a wider variety of products than in physical stores has helped ecommerce become a significant part of the fashion retail sector.
+The fact that 21% of fashion retail sales come from online stores shows the impact of ecommerce on shopping habits around the world.
+The ability to compare prices, read reviews, and access more products than in physical stores has helped ecommerce become a significant part of the fashion retail sector.

-The growth is also driven by the diversity of ecommerce sites available for sellers of all sizes.
-From giant online marketplaces like Amazon to more niche websites and social commerce on Instagram, Facebook, and TikTok, it’s never been easier for fashion brands to engage and sell online.
+The growth is also fueled by the diversity of ecommerce sites catering to sellers of all sizes.
+From giant online marketplaces like Amazon to more niche fashion websites and social commerce on Instagram, Facebook, and TikTok, it’s never been easier for fashion brands to engage and sell online.

 Printful logo